gburghardt/hash/README.md

     var hash = new Hash();
     hash.set("title", "A hash!");
     hash.get("title"); // returns "A hash!"
-    hash.title; // equal "A hash!"
+    hash.title; // equals "A hash!"

     hash.set("merge"); // throws an error, "merge" is a reserved property